ying-teaching/rn/docs/ch04/README.md

 In addition to the built-in hooks, you can create custom hooks that manage stateful logic and resue them in different components.
 Due to the functional nature of the hooks, hooks are reused for their logic, not their states.
 The state of each component is independent.

-### 3.3 Lifecycle and Mind Model

-A good way to think about hooks and functional components is to think that hooks add some extra hidden contextual varaibles to functional components. **Every time there is a change in the props/states of a functional component, the component is called and rendered with new contextual variables**.
-It simulates memory for functional components.

-If you want to get a deep understanding, read [Everything you need to know about react hooks](https://medium.com/@vcarl/everything-you-need-to-know-about-react-hooks-8f680dfd4349)

 ## 4 States

 There are two common types of data that control a component: `props` and `state`. `props` are set by the parent and they are fixed throughout the lifetime of a component.
 For data that is going to change, you have to use `state`.

-In general, you should initialize state at the top of a function component, and then call `setState` when you want to change it.
+You should initialize state at the top of a function component, and then call `setState` when you want to change it.
 A hook is a special function that lets you “hook into” a component.
 The `useState` function is a hook that lets you add state to components.

 ```js
 import React, { useState } from 'react';